Assessment and treatment providers

 If you have two or more alcohol/drug related driving violations within a 25 year period on your driving record, this establishes a history of alcohol or drug abuse as defined in Part 136.1 (b)(3) of the Regulations of the Commissioner of Motor Vehicles.

-Acceptable proof of alcohol or drug rehabilitation must be submitted by the provider electronically.
+Acceptable proof of alcohol or drug rehabilitation must be submitted by the provider electronically through the OASAS State Impaired Driver System (IDS).
 It must provide evidence that you have had an alcohol or drug assessment within one year from the date you reapply.
 It must also indicate that

 - treatment was not recommended, or